 Veneers range in thickness from 1 millimeter down to 0.2mm.
 Dentists don’t need to drill much off the tooth to provide room for them.
 The standard veneer prep doesn’t really extend to the back side of the tooth either.

 The standard tooth reduction for dental crowns is 2mm or more.
 Crowns cover the entire tooth and basically remove all of the enamel from the tooth.
 More skilled cosmetic dentists tend to be more conservative and often are able to maintain some enamel.

 When are veneers the best choice?

 Except in some very specific circumstances, once a veneer has been applied to a tooth, it will always require covering going forward.
 You might need a replacement veneer, or the tooth could be further reduced allowing the placement of a crown.
-Veneers are just as permanent as a crown and shouldn’t be chosen on the basis that they are either temporary or reversible.
+Veneers are just as permanent as a crown and shouldn’t be chosen with the thought that they are temporary or reversible.